Partners: SAFEGE/SUEZ Consulting, funded by the French Development Agency (AFD)

-A OneWorld team, led by Ms Petrie, is carrying out a study to assess the climate change-related sectoral hazards, vulnerabilities and risks for the City of Cape Town (COCT).
-The study will assess the climate change risks for each sector, including spatial mapping of vulnerable areas.
+A OneWorld team, led by Ms Petrie, carried out a study to assess the climate change-related sectoral hazards, vulnerabilities and risks for the City of Cape Town (COCT).
+The study assessed the climate change risks for each sector, including spatial mapping of vulnerable areas.

-This will lead to a consolidated hazard, vulnerability and risk assessment, that analyses the impacts of overlapping and cumulative effects of different hazards, through risk ranking and spatial overlay.
-These findings will be validated through participatory stakeholder workshops.
-An economic risk analysis will give insight into the potential impacts on Cape Town’s economy, as well as any potential economic opportunities.
+This led to a consolidated hazard, vulnerability and risk assessment, that analyses the impacts of overlapping and cumulative effects of different hazards, through risk ranking and spatial overlay.
+These findings were validated through participatory stakeholder workshops.
+An economic risk analysis gave insight into the potential impacts on Cape Town’s economy, as well as any potential economic opportunities.

-Finally, applying a multicriteria assessment, the team will identify and document the most important adaptation options, including an analysis of cost-effective, ecosystem-based implementation options and their costs.
-These options will be presented in the form of a manual.
-The study will support an updated and renewed Climate Change Adaptation Action Plan for COCT.
+Finally, by applying a multicriteria assessment, the team identified and documented the most important adaptation options, including an analysis of cost-effective, ecosystem-based implementation options and their costs.
+These options were presented in the form of a manual.
+The study supported an updated and renewed Climate Change Adaptation Action Plan for CCT.

-This project falls under the CICLIA Framework Agreement for Studies and Technical Assistance for the Cities and Climate Change Initiative in Sub-Saharan Africa, funded by the French Development Agency (AFD), EU and the Swiss State Secretariat for Economic Affairs (SECO).
+This project fell under the CICLIA Framework Agreement for Studies and Technical Assistance for the Cities and Climate Change Initiative in Sub-Saharan Africa, funded by the French Development Agency (AFD), EU and the Swiss State Secretariat for Economic Affairs (SECO)..